I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces-writevirtual.md

 ## -remarks
 <p>This method writes the buffer to the memory in the target's virtual address space.</p>

 <p>This method may only write to a cache of memory data when storing data.
-To avoid caching, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff561473">WriteVirtualUncached</a> instead.</p>

-<p>This method writes the buffer to the memory in the target's virtual address space.</p>

-<p>This method may only write to a cache of memory data when storing data.
-To avoid caching, use <a href="https://msdn.microsoft.com/library/windows/hardware/ff561473">WriteVirtualUncached</a> instead.</p>
+To avoid caching, use <a href="debugger.writevirtualuncached">WriteVirtualUncached</a> instead.</p>

 ## -requirements
 <table>